MarcL/marclittlemore.com/src/pages/books.md

     - featured
 ---

+This page is generated using the [Goodreads API](https://www.goodreads.com/api) and built using the static site generator [11ty](https://www.11ty.dev/).
+This allows me to automatically update this page each time I publish the site with any books I add to Goodreads.

 ## Reading at the moment

 These are the books that I've got at the side of my bed or on my Kindle.
 I usually have a couple on the go at a time.
+I generally read non-fiction books and love to learn.

 {% include partials/bookshelf.liquid, bookshelf: goodreadsBooks.currentlyReading %}

 ## Finished

-These are books I've previously read.
+This is a list of books I've previously read and mostly enjoyed.

 {% include partials/bookshelf.liquid, bookshelf: goodreadsBooks.read %}